raleel/cfi-srd-pt/0007_Game_System.md

-# Chapter 7: Game System
+# Capítulo 7: Sistema do Jogo

 Many different things can occur during a _Classic Fantasy Imperative_ game.
 Some are resolved through skill use or one of the major game mechanics such as combat or magic; others require their own rules for adjudication.
 This chapter provides rules and guiDança for a variety of different scenarios that players will encounter while playing the game.